code-kitchen/django-utensils/README.md

 ### List view pagination

 The `PaginateMixin` returns the paginate by setting used by the pagination template tag `{% pagination %}` so the Django `ListView` functions can use it.

+You will need to add `utensils.context_processors.pagination` to your context processors for the template tag to work.
+Set `settings.PAGINATION_PAGE_SIZES` to control the page size, if not set the default `[20, 50, 100]` is used.

 ### List view ordering